1863 Assistant Director, Student Employment

 9. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, utilizing technology resources and attending training and/or courses as directed.

 11. Contributes to the overall success of the Division of Community and Global Partnerships by performing all other duties as assigned.